For Novelist John Green, OCD Is Like An 'Invasive Weed' Inside His Mind

 GREEN: Yeah.
 Yeah.

 GREEN: Well, I mean, there are a bunch of reasons, I think.
 I like the way that young-adult books are published.
-I like that science fiction and mystery and romance all live on the shelf together, you know, that they're - the genre separations that you see in books for grown-ups aren't there in the same way.
-Also YA books tend to hang around because of support from librarians and teachers, and that was really appealing to me.
+I like that science fiction and mystery and romance all live on the shelf together, you know, that they're - the genre separations that you see in books for grown-ups aren't there in the same way, also why books tend to hang around because of support from librarians and teachers.
+And that was really appealing to me.

-But in terms of character and readers, it's a privilege to have a seat at the table in somebody's life when they're forming their values.
+But in terms of character and readers, it's just, you know, it's a privilege to have a seat at the table in somebody's life when they're forming their values.
 And that's, for me, what my experience was as a teen reader.
 And, you know, I hope that my books can be part of that conversation for teen readers today.

 GROSS: John Green, it's been great to talk with you.
 Thank you so much.